wootfish/from_notebook/README.md

 Small Python utility for importing functions, classes, and constants from .ipynb files.
 A few other packages offer to provide similar functionality; I wrote this because none of them worked on the first try for me.

-Imports can be made from other notebooks or from normal Python scripts.
+Notebooks can be imported from other notebooks or from normal Python scripts.
 The target notebook is assumed to be located in the current working directory.

 You simply import the notebook as if it was a submodule of `from_notebook`.
 So to import definitions from `example.ipynb`, any of the following will work: